Nachtfeuer/pipeline/README.md

       - no-image
 ```

-The code snipper you can find in the tests:
+The code snippet you can find in the tests:

 ```
 $ PYTHONPATH=$PWD python scripts/pipeline --definition=tests/pipeline-015.yaml --tags=no-image